• Plan A Visit

 Partial Fast

 This fast is sometimes called the “Jewish Fast” and involves abstaining from eating any type of food in the morning and afternoon.
 This can either correlate to specific times of the day, such as 6:00 am to 3:00 pm, or from sunup to sundown.
-It could also be fasting breakfast or lunch each day, etc.

 Soul Fast